stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 > Every infinite subset of `R` has cardinality either `aleph_0` or `c`.

-In the standard axiomatic framework of set theory (ZFC, Zermelo Fraenkel set theory with the axiom of choice), CH is known to be independent.
-It can neither be proved nor disproved from ZFC, assuming ZFC itself is consistent.
+In the standard axiomatic framework of set theory ZFC (Zermelo Fraenkel set theory with the axiom of choice), CH is known to be independent.
+Assuming ZFC is consistent, CH can neither be proved nor disproved from ZFC.

 The effective question for Q016 is not just “is CH true”.
 It is: